nils-holmberg/nils-holmberg.github.io/scom-tour/src/sjht-ms.md

 # Abstract
 - Introduction
 - Methods
 - Results of the survey are presented in three steps.
-First, a descriptive analysis revealed that ..
-Second, tourists' perceived general insecurity was analyzed as a dependent variable in a multiple linear regression model. ..
-Third, tourists' perceived destination security was analyzed using a linear mixed effects model
+First, a descriptive analysis revealed fairly low levels of general insecurity in tourists, while their perceived seurity at various travelling destinations revealed that Swedish tourists generally felt less secure than international visitors.
+Second, tourists' perceived general insecurity was analyzed as a dependent variable in a multiple linear regression model.
+The analysis indicated that the most important predictor of insecurity in tourists was the amount of informations search they engaged in prior to travel.
+Third, tourists' perceived destination security was analyzed using a linear mixed effects model.
+The most noteworthy results of this analysis were that tourists' frequency of travel, both in general and to specific Swedish destinations, was clearly associated with lower levels of percieved security.
+Also, this analysis revealed that Swedish residents report significantly lower overall levels of destination security compared to international tourists.
 - Discussion

 # Introduction